ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Handling Errors

- 🧪 LAB: Please try lab [handling-errors](https://best.openssf.org/labs/handing-errors.html), which lets you experiment in how to counter an OS shell (injection) vulnerability.
+ 🧪 Lab: Please try lab [handling-errors](https://best.openssf.org/labs/handling-errors.html), which lets you experiment in how to counter an OS shell (injection) vulnerability.
 Labs are optional, but we encourage you to try them.

 ### Logging